bloggerhensy/scarletiospro/README.md

 We know some users want to know about best alternative of Apple Store to download the pro apps free of cost.
-[ScarletiosPro](https://scarletiospro.com/ App store and you can download millions of apps by downloading Scarlet iOS App from our website.
+[Scarletios Pro](https://scarletiospro.com/) App store and you can download millions of apps by downloading Scarlet iOS App from our website.